Douglas V. Porpora, PhD

 - Moral and Political Communication

-- Public Debate in Post-Ethical Society: The Attack on Iraq, Abu Ghraib, and the Moral Failure of the Secular.
+- Post-Ethical Society: The Iraq War, Abu Ghraib, and the Moral Failure of the Secular.
 Douglas Porpora, Alexander Nikolaev, Julia Hagemann, and Alexander Jenkins.
 Forthcoming, University of Chicago Press.

 - Tyson Mitman, Alexander Nikolaev and Douglas Porpora (2012) “The Critical Moral Voice on U.S. Newspaper Opinion Pages” Communication, Culture, and Critique 5 (3): 392-408.